nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     ![add-i_step_2](images/add-i_eg1.2.PNG)
     <br>

-    Figure 6: Error when adding maximum quantity and metric to an existing item
+    Figure 6: Error for invalid input
     <br>

    *Note: If you want to edit the maximum quantity or metric of an existing item, refer to [edit](#edit) feature*